 Indoor air quality concerns have risen over time, with more and more scientific information and studies available that show the increasing dangers that indoor air contains over that of outdoor air.
-The Environmental Protection Agency (EPA) found that the average American spends close to 90 percent of their time indoors, and this environments air is typically 2 to 5 times more polluted than that of outside air.
-These discoveries about indoor air quality has led to an influx of air purifiers that have been brought to the market to provide consumers with a mitigation tool to improve indoor air quality.
+The Environmental Protection Agency (EPA) found that the average American spends close to 90 percent of their time indoors, and this environment’s air is typically 2 to 5 times more polluted than that of outside air.
+These discoveries about indoor air quality have led to an influx of air purifiers that have been brought to the market to provide consumers with a mitigation tool to improve indoor air quality.

 Air purifiers currently available today for consumers mostly utilize a few popular technologies within the air systems, these technologies include ozone, HEPA, carbon, PECO, and ionizers.
 Air ionizers are a fairly prominent type of air purifier that many air purifier companies use inside their systems, however, they are also an air purification technology that has gained attention for the potentially hazardous effects it produces into the environment, effects that can be possibly dangerous to human health.

-We will take a more in-depth look at the technology of ionizers and how this purifier may be an undesirable option when shopping for for your home.
+We will take a more in-depth look at the technology of ionizers and how this purifier may be an undesirable option when shopping for your home.

 Ionic Air Cleaner: What is it & How Does it Work